thegworld/gtx-browser/tools/crates/README.md

 To generate `BUILD.gn` files for all third-party crates, and find missing transitive dependencies to download, use the `gnrt` tool:
 1. Build `gnrt` to run on host machine, e.g. `ninja -C out/Default gnrt`.
-1. Change directory to the root src/ dir of Chromium.
+1. Change directory to the root src/ dir of GTx Browser.
 2. Run `gnrt` with the `gen` action: e.g. `out/Default/gnrt gen`.

 This will generate a `BUILD.gn` file for each third-party crate.
 The `BUILD.gn`